 Credited: Lead Gameplay Programmer Co-Op (as Lars Magnus Lång)

-My role(s): Multiplayer Lead, Lead Programmer (Co-Op & Multiplayer)
+Role(s): Multiplayer Lead, Lead Programmer (Co-Op & Multiplayer)

-My time on the project: 29 months
+Time on project: 29 months